jessicahur/SimpleReact/README.md

 # SimpleReact
 (From **Pro React** by *Cassio de Sousa Antonio*)
 ## Notes for webpack.config.js
-0. While the book lists:
+a.
+While the book lists:

     module: {
       loaders: [{